CytronTechnologies/maxis-nbiot-hackathon/docs/azure/index.md

 4. Click the **Start free >** button.
 You'll be prompted to sign in with your Microsoft account.
 Sign in with your Microsoft credentials or create a new free Microsoft account.

-5. On the About you page, select your correct country or region, and then enter your first and last names, along with your email address and phone number.
+5. On the **About you** page, select your correct country or region, and then enter your first and last names, along with your email address and phone number.
 Depending on your country, you may see additional fields, such as a VAT number.
-Click Next to continue.
+Click **Next** to continue.

-6. On the Identity verification by phone screen, select your country code, and type the number of a telephone to which you have immediate access.
+6. On the **Identity verification by phone** screen, select your country code, and type the number of a telephone to which you have immediate access.

 7. You have the option of text or callback to obtain a verification code.
-Click the relevant button, type the code in the Verification code box, and click Verify code.
+Click the relevant button, type the code in the **Verification code** box, and click **Verify code**.

 8. If the verification code is correct, you will now be asked to enter details of a valid credit card.
-Enter the card number, the expiration date, the CVV number, your name, and address, and click Next.
+Enter the card number, the expiration date, the CVV number, your name, and address, and click **Next**.

 9. Finally, check the box to accept the subscription agreement, privacy statement, and communications policy.
 The second checkbox is optional.
-Now click Sign up.
+Now click **Sign up**.

 !!! info "Reference"
     For reference, please visit [Microsoft Documentation - Create an Azure account](https://docs.microsoft.com/en-us/learn/modules/create-an-azure-account/5-exercise-create-an-azure-account)